Skip to main content

 Size guardrails

-Before downloading anything, ci.load() sums the matched bytes across all sources (for multi-source calls) and applies a three-tier policy on the total:
+Before downloading anything, ci.load() sums the matched bytes across all sources and applies a three-tier policy on the total:

 SizeBehavior